| Safe Haskell | Safe-Inferred |

 Used for random generation of functions.

-You should consider using Fun
+You should consider using Fun instead, which

 can show the generated functions as strings.